kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

 >
 > On the backend, you probably don't want to scale Kubernetes yourself.
 There's now fully-managed Kubernetes (AWS EKS, Google Cloud GKE), as well as Google Cloud Run, which allows you to run and automatically scale stateless serverless containers.

 Serverless functions are an approach to writing back-end code that doesn’t require writing a back-end.
 In the simplest terms: we write a function using our preferred language, like JavaScript; we send that function to a serverless provider; and then we can call that function just like any API using HTTP methods.
-These Functions are co-located with your code and part of your Git workflow.
-You can focus on the business needs and developing a better quality application instead of worrying about the infrastructure and maintenance of a traditional server.

-### Fully hosted and self hosting solutions
-In a fully hosted solution, the service provider takes care of hosting the software, managing servers, databases, scaling, and maintaining the infrastructure.
-Users don’t have to worry about setting up or managing the backend infrastructure.
-Examples: Google Workspace (formerly G Suite), Shopify, Slack.

-In a self-hosted solution, the user is responsible for installing, configuring, and maintaining the software on their own servers or infrastructure.
-Users have full control over the environment.
-Examples: WordPress, GitLab.

 ### Netlify functions
 The serverless functions can be run by [Netlify Dev](https://docs.netlify.com/cli/local-development) in the same way they would be when deployed to the cloud.
 Once you've configured the functions directory in your `netlify.toml`, the functions will be accessible through netlify dev server. e.g. at `http://localhost:8888/.netlify/functions/{function-name}`.

-Go through the guide (mainly on traditional serverless functions): https://www.netlify.com/blog/intro-to-serverless-functions/
+Go through the guide: https://www.netlify.com/blog/intro-to-serverless-functions/

 ```js
 // .netlify/functions/hello-world.js